 An HSA can help you stretch your health care dollars and build your retirement savings at the same time, as long as you’re eligible for one and you spend the money in your HSA on eligible expenses.

-Following is a look at the benefits of HSAs and tips for opening one.
+Here’s a look at the benefits of HSAs and tips for opening one:

 1. HSAs are tax-free

-Putting money in a health savings account is one of very few ways you can entirely avoid paying any taxes on your money — ever.
+Putting money in a health savings account is one of the very few ways you can entirely avoid paying any taxes on that money — ever.

 Money in tax-advantaged accounts like 401(k)s and individual retirement accounts (IRAs) might grow tax-free, but you will pay taxes on at least the principal at some point.